GreatGSheldor/TRACE/README.md

 Redistribution, modification, or commercial distribution without permission is prohibited.

-The developers and TriCode Club Labs are not responsible for any misuse, damages, or data loss resulting from the use of this software.
+I am not responsible for any misuse, damages, or data loss resulting from the use of this software.

 ---